 The Gold card has higher points earning potential in dining out, U.S grocery spend, and if you book flights directly with airlines or on amextravel.com; however, the Sapphire Preferred® has the advantage in that all travel spend earns 2X points (including categories like hotels, car rentals, etc.) instead of just specific airfare spend.
 Depending on your spending habits, either card could be more valuable for everyday points earning.

 The welcome bonus offered to new cardholders is solid with both of these cards.
 With the American Express® Gold Card you can earn 60,000 Membership Rewards® points after spending $4,000 on eligible purchases with the card within the first six months.
-The Chase Sapphire Preferred® Card, on the other hand, is currently offering new cardholders 80,000 bonus points after spending $4,000 on purchases within the first three months of opening an account, which is worth up to $1,000 when redeemed for travel through the Chase Ultimate Rewards® program.
-For the same minimum spend amount, the Sapphire Preferred® card has a considerable lead in the number of bonus points you can earn as a new cardholder, but the Gold Card offers more time to reach this threshold.
+The Chase Sapphire Preferred® Card, on the other hand, is currently offering new cardholders 60,000 bonus points after spending $4,000 on purchases within the first three months of opening an account, which is worth up to $750 when redeemed for travel through the Chase Ultimate Rewards® program.
+For the same minimum spend amount, the Sapphire Preferred® card has a slight lead in the value of the points you can earn as a new cardholder, but the Gold Card offers more time to reach this threshold.

 The points earned by the Chase Sapphire Preferred® Card and American Express® Gold Card can be redeemed in a number of different ways.
 Both the Ultimate Rewards® points earned by the Sapphire Preferred® card and the Membership Rewards® points earned by the American Express Gold card can be redeemed directly for travel, by transferring points to airline and hotel partners, and redeeming points for purchases on Amazon.com using the Shop with Points feature.
 One big differentiator for the points redemption between the two cards is the travel partners that you can transfer to.
 The Membership Rewards® program from American Express has over 20 airline and hotel partners including Delta and Hilton Honors while the Ultimate Rewards® program from Chase has 13 transfer partners including Hyatt.
 It's also worth noting that Sapphire Preferred® points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®.